fantaisie-software/purebasic/BUILD.md

 Download the Zip archive, unpack it and add it to your [PATH]  (full instructions inside the Zip file).

-# 2. Install VisualStudio C++ 2013 Community Edition

-The project contains some C source code which requires Visual Studio to compile.
-The recommended version is VS 2013, which is also available as _Community Edition_ for free:

-- [MS Visual Studio 2013 download page]

-You could also try using a more recent version, but we use the 2013 version here.

-# 3. Install the Windows Platform SDK

-We use an old SDK version (7.0) but a newer version might also work.

-- [Windows SDK for Windows 7 download page]
+# 2. Prepare a PureBasic directory

+It is recommended to use a dedicated PureBasic installation for development and testing of the IDE.
+The build process actually overwrites the IDE in the used PureBasic installation so it is easy to break you IDE if you compile a version that does not work correctly.
+So install PureBasic in a directory separate from your usual PureBasic installation.
+The directory should not be a protected system directory (like Program Files) so the build process can write to it.

-# 4. Tune the launch script
+# 3. Setup the launch script

-Create a copy of the `Window-x64.cmd` or `Window-x86.cmd` script and edit it:

-- Set `PUREBASIC_HOME` to a working PureBasic installation.
-- Check all the other paths to see if they match your local system.
+The `BuildEnv.cmd` script must be executed with the path to the PureBasic directory to use as an argument whenever you want to compile the IDE.
+The simplest way to set this up is to create a shortcut to the script and add the path argument as a parameter in the shortcut settings.

-# 5. Launch the makefile
+# 4. Launch the makefile

-- Double-click on `Window-x64.cmd`.
+- Launch the `BuildEnv.cmd` with the PureBasic path argument
 - Go to the [`PureBasicIDE`][PureBasicIDE] directory.
 - Type: `make`.